-PROGRAM PHASING: The release of program funds shall be administered in phases over the twelve (12) year grant lifecycle on a schedule to be determined and published in the Program Guidelines.
-Priority will be given in the first phase to projects that, prior to construction, will have completed an extensive analysis of existing conditions, repetitive loss, past and future disasters, existing data, studies, and relevant federal, state, and local publications.
+PROGRAM FUNDING PHASING: The release of program funds shall be administered in phases over the twelve (12) year grant lifecycle on a schedule to be determined and published in the Program Guidelines.
+In consideration of the HUD requirement to expend fifty percent (50%) of grant funds within six (6) years, priority will may be given in the first phase to projects that, prior to construction, will have completed an extensive analysis of existing conditions, repetitive loss, past and future disasters, existing data, studies, and relevant federal, state, and local publications.
 Project design must show a significant improvement to existing conditions, and to the greatest extent feasible, mitigate risk to the population, public and private properties, infrastructure, the economy, economic assets, and/or natural resources of the Government of Puerto Rico.